Ocean Ceilidh & Seafood

 Kick up your heels to jigs and reels of bagpipers and fiddlers serenading your Cape Breton Island adventure.
 Dine seaside on lobster, then hop aboard a fishing boat for an exclusive ceilidh (Celtic party) at sea and local whisky tasting.
 You'll be dancing like a local in no time!

-Meet up at the Celtic Music Interpretive Centre in Judique for delicious Cape Breton specialties of crabcakes and oatcakes, sparkling Nova 7 wine, and local craft beer before walking down the Celtic Shores Coastal Trail for an afternoon of ocean side music, food and fun!
+Meet fellow travellers at the Celtic Music Interpretive Centre in Judique, over sparkling Nova 7 wine and local craft beer before walking down the Celtic Shores Coastal Trail for an afternoon of ocean side music, food and fun!

-Keep the beat with the fiddle as you try some steps, hear Cape Breton stories, and have fun pronouncing Gaelic phrases with your local guide and Celtic culture insider, Chrissy Crowley from the band Còig.
+Keep the beat with the fiddle as you try some steps, hear Cape Breton stories, and have fun pronouncing Gaelic phrases with your local guide, musician, and Celtic culture insider, Chrissy Crowley.
 A beautiful lobster dinner awaits, overlooking the ocean and fishing wharf.
-Savour homemade seafood chowder, lobster and delicious blueberry bread pudding with caramel sauce—our house specialty!
+Savour Cape Breton crabcakes, seafood chowder, lobster and delicious blueberry bread pudding with caramel sauce—our house specialty!

 The party's just begun as you board a lobster fishing boat for an exclusive sunset ceilidh and Glen Breton single malt whisky tasting from local Glenora Distillery—complete with lively locals to 'get you up on the floor' dancing an authentic square set.

-- Meet and Greet at Celtic Music Interpretive Centre with live Celtic music, local crabcakes, Nova 7—Nova Scotia’s award-winning sparkling wine, and local craft beer
+- Meet and Greet at Celtic Music Interpretive Centre with Nova 7—Nova Scotia’s award-winning sparkling wine, and local craft beer

 - Hear Local Lingo and Stories: Pick up a few words in Gaelic on a guided walk on the Celtic Shores Coastal Trail

-- Private Cape Breton Step Dance instruction on the Celtic Shores Coastal Trail with traditional fiddle music, overlooking the ocean
+- Private Cape Breton Step Dance instruction with Chrissy Crowley, from the band Còig on the Celtic Shores Coastal Trail

 - Exclusive Oceanview Lobster Dinner with local ingredients, wines, craft beer, and live music